chickenn00dle/tuj-twitter-search/README.md

 $ git clone https://github.com/TUJapan/tujinthemedia-plugin.git
 ```
 2. From the wp-admin screen, activate the `TUJ Twitter Search Widget`
-3. The `Twitter Search Widget` should now be an optional widget
+3. The `TUJTS` admin menu and `Twitter Search Widget` should now be available

 ## Usage

+Before adding a Twitter Search widget, be sure to add your Twitter OAuth and Consumer Keys/Tokens to the TUJTS Admin menu!

 The current version of the widget has four input options: